Skip to content

 A plain-English guide to the 18th Edition wiring regulations — what they are, why they matter, key changes, and who needs the qualification.

 BS 7671, officially titled Requirements for Electrical Installations, is the national standard governing the design, erection, inspection, testing, and verification of electrical installations in the United Kingdom.
 It applies to all fixed electrical installations operating at voltages up to and including 1000 V AC or 1500 V DC.
-The current version is the 18th Edition, published in 2018 and updated by Amendment 2 in 2022.
+The current version is the 18th Edition, published in 2018 and most recently updated by Amendment 4 in April 2026.

 The standard is published jointly by the Institution of Engineering and Technology (IET) and the British Standards Institution (BSI).
 It is commonly referred to as "the Regs" or "the Wiring Regulations" by practising electricians.
 While BS 7671 is not itself a statutory instrument, it is the benchmark standard referenced by the Electricity at Work Regulations 1989, the Building Regulations (Part P in England and Wales), and Scottish and Northern Irish equivalents.